Glossary of shipping terms

 Bulk cargoes code – BC Code

-IMO rules for transportation of dry bulk cargo.
+IMO regulations for the maritime transport of dry bulk cargoes.

 Bulk carrier – BC